What to do in Aberdeen, a weekend’s break in your home town? A weekend with friends of great food, cocktails and a beer festival.

 A lazy Saturday lunch is a thing of the past once children arrive.
-Sitting enjoying good food, great company, a glass of wine, a gin & tonic, with nowhere to rush off to – such luxury.
-For this we headed toon Back Wynd, easily a favourite lunch spot for us.
+Sitting enjoying good food, great company and a glass of wine is luxury.
+We headed toon Back Wynd, easily a favourite lunch spot for us.
 The menu is short, with a list of ingredients telling you what to expect, rather than a lengthy explanation.
-That is not to say that its easy choosing what to have, its not, every time we dine here we could happily have everything on the menu.
-The food is delicious, beautifully plated and served by happy, well informed staff who are attentive, but not in a way which is too much.
-We started with a round of cocktails, then had the 3 course lunch as the desserts are not to be missed, especially when paired with a nice dessert wine.
-We drank gin & tonic from a very good selection and we all had coffees.
+The food is delicious, beautifully plated and served by happy, well informed staff.
+We started with a round of cocktails, then had the 3 course lunch.
+Dessert is not to be missed, paired with a nice dessert wine.
 The bill for lunch was very reasonable given the quality of what we had to eat.
-Moonfish has never disappointed.
+Moonfish never disappoints.

 Saturday night was pretty much taken care of both food and drinks wise by Aye Love Real Food.
-For us the hero of the food on the night had to be Chris Tonner and the Adelphi Kitchen who’s food was perfect for soaking up the alcohol.
-We loved the wild garlic chimmichurri served with the hot dogs.
 We tried everything on offer and many servings over the course of the night.
-We also enjoyed Angus & Oink walking around the event getting everyone to sample their Voodoo Mango sauce – go to the Northhop website and have a look at the photo’s, hilarious.
-We’d definitely recommend the event to anyone new to this type of festival and we will be back ourselves..
+We also enjoyed Angus & Oink walking around the event getting everyone to sample their Voodoo Mango sauce – go to the Northhop website and have a look at the photo’s, hilarious..
 We didn’t quite know what to expect from the event, but our party of 6 had a great night.
-A good selection of beer and cider on offer (our party probably tried every beer there was to try), plenty of street style food and live music thrown in.
+A good selection of beer and cider on offer (our party probably tried every beer there was to try).
+Plenty of street style food and live music thrown in.
 Our party raved about the scotch eggs from

 A lazy start on the Sunday morning meant that we could head out for a coffee late morning, sitting in the sun watching the world go by.
 All before heading to The Tippling House on Belmont Street for Jazz Sunday brunch.
 Although not hungover we were all perhaps a little fragile which made the Bloody Mary’s all the more welcome.
 If you’ve never been to the Tippling House for a cocktail then you should get yourself there.
 Interesting, perfectly balanced cocktails served every time by friendly and helpful staff.
 Real care is taken here to produce a high quality drink, with a menu that changes seasonally.
 We all had a very tasty late brunch with a serving of very chilled live jazz on the side, what better way to spend an afternoon.